Wingtail/VocabularyMemorizer/README.md

 2. Click File>Load Wordlist and select the .txt file that has your vocabulary list
 3. Refer to the Console tab to check the app's progress in retrieving all of the wordlists.

 * You do not have to necessarily go through this process to search individual words.
-Just type the vocabulary word into the textfield in any of the Definition, Etymology, and Synonyms tab.
+You can search a word into the textfield in any of the Definition, Etymology, and Synonyms tab.
 VocabularyMemorizer will automatically search your word on the internet and add it into your temporary dictionary.
+At first, it will take some time to scrape the vocabulary you searched.
+However, there will be no delay for the second time you search that word since it is saved into the temporary dictionary.

 #### Saving/Loading Dictionary

-* Vocabulary Memorizer saves and load dictionary file in .dic format.
+* Vocabulary Memorizer saves and loads dictionary files in .dic format.

 To save the dictionary that VocabularyMemorizer temporarily created for you, click File>Save Dictionary.
 To load the dictionary that you have already saved, click File>Load Dictionary and search your .dic file.